-2001, 2002 and 2003 Toyota Highlander models are commonly having issues with the automatic transmission with symptoms like the known issues with the 2001-2005 Rav4.
-In the Highlander models, the problem is also a failing ECM (Engine Control Module) and we can successfully fix it for you.
+Some 2001, 2002 and 2003 Toyota Highlander models are commonly having issues with the automatic transmission too, showing symptoms like the known issues with the 2001-2005 Rav4.
+In many Highlander models, the problem is also a failing ECM (Engine Control Module) and we can successfully fix it for you.

 This ECM module controls the engine and the automatic transmission of your Toyota Highlander.
 Our professional solution is backed up by a 1-year warranty.

 PLEASE NOTE: This is a REPAIR AND RETURN service.
 After you order, you will need to send your faulty ECM to our location.
 As soon as it is repaired and reprogrammed, it would be shipped back to you through any of the services we have available for you to choose from (USPS and FedEx).

 FREE USPS Priority Mail shipping (5-7 business days) is offered to all 48 USA States, Hawaii, Alaska, Puerto Rico, USA Virgin Islands, Guam, and US Samoa.
 For faster shipping, we included a rate calculator that can be accessed when adding the service to the cart.

 It is simple.
 Because we offer the most complete service for these units and go further than all of our competitors to make sure that you will have the best experience with us and to make sure that this issue will not happen again to your ECM.
 We do not only repair the problem, but we reprogram the ECM and fix minor issues that the customer might not even be aware of.
 As with all other Toyota ECM services we provide, the ECM will be checked for having the latest software version.
 If it is outdated, we will install the latest update available from Toyota for your specific ECM.

 After you complete the order, you would need to disconnect and remove your ECM from your vehicle and mail it to our location.
 We repair, rebuild and reprogram the ECM and then it is shipped back to you.